Solar Hot Water (Solar Thermal)

 ReVision Energy borrows from leading European solar thermal system designs for robust, resilient systems designed to sustain decades of New England winters.
 Our solar hot water systems are a closed loop design, meaning that the fluid that passes through the solar hot water collectors never comes in contact with your drinking water supply (and thus can be winterized), and feature the industry-accepted best practice of steamback design for overheating.

 There is much more in a solar hot water quote from ReVision Energy than the quotes by most other dealers.
 Here is a brief summary of the major components and how/why we select them.

 Solar Hot Water Collectors

-Factors such as roof pitch, roof layout, expected hot water load (and seasonal demand), expected snow load, aesthetics and cost are all factors in determining whether evacuated tubes or flat plate solar hot water collectors are better for you.
+Factors such as roof pitch, roof layout, expected hot water load (and seasonal demand), expected snow load, aesthetics and cost are factored into the decision-making process as one of our solar design professionals works on a customized quote for you.

 The Solar Storage Tank

 A purpose-built storage tank is critical to the success of a solar hot water system.
 It's critical that a solar storage tank be:

 - Built out of rugged materials to perform well for the span of the system's life (20+ years)